Overview

 - Replica assignments provide proper fault tolerance

-Check for partition skew
+Check for load imbalance

 - Partition sizes across all partitions